cwendorf/DEVISE/docs/man/filter_rows.md

 ### Description

-filter_rows() filters the variables referenced in a two-sided formula and returns the same formula with an updated environment containing only the filtered rows.
+Filters the variables referenced in a two-sided formula and returns the same formula with an updated environment containing only the filtered rows.
 This allows formula-based functions (for example, t.test()) to be used in a pipe-friendly workflow without creating temporary objects.